- Common types of loans used to acquire a business

 1. Building Leadership: An ACE consultant will oversee the creation of a Leadership to help facilitate the transition from an owner-operated business to a management-run company.

 2. Streamlining Processes: A consultant can review the most important business processes and identify areas of waste, redundancy, or inefficiency.
 They will then lead a review of those processes, allowing the leadership team to increase productivity, reduce errors, and reduce the time and cost associated with completing tasks.

 3. Cost Reduction: A consultant can help identify cost reduction opportunities, such as reducing inventory levels or negotiating better pricing with suppliers.
-By reducing costs, the business can increase cash flow and improve working capital.
+The business can increase cash flow and improve working capital by reducing costs.

 4. Improving Cash Management: A consultant can help the business improve its cash management

-5. Strategic Planning: A consultant can work with the business to develop a strategic plan that aligns with the overall goals of the business.
+5. Strategic Planning: A consultant can work with the business to develop a strategic plan that aligns with the business's overall goals.
 This can help ensure that the business is focused on its most important objectives and is allocating resources effectively to achieve them.

 By improving processes, reducing costs, managing cash more effectively, and developing a strategic plan, a change management consultant can help a business improve its working capital and overall financial performance.

 - Financing investments or speculation.